Main Article Content

 School, COVID-19, prevention, hygiene, health education, infection, hand hygiene

-Objective: To report on the characteristics and impacts of “Hygiene Together”, a school-based national-level educational programme designed and implemented in Italy to promote hygiene and sanitation in schools, stimulate healthy behaviors in teachers, students and their families, and ultimately fight COVID-19.
+Objective: to report on the characteristics and impact of “Igiene Insieme”, a school-based national-level educational programme designed and implemented in Italy to promote hygiene and sanitation in schools, stimulate healthy behaviors in teachers, students and their families, and ultimately fight COVID-19.

-Results:8.000 Italian schools joined the project, for a total of 32.000 teachers and 1.1 million students.
+Results: Over 8,000 Italian schools joined the project, for a total of 32,000 teachers and 1.1 million students.
 Survey respondents rated the educational interventions and the provision of sanitation products as excellent (66.6% and 82.5%, respectively) and reported the project to have greatly impacted on students’ health behaviors.
-In the Lombardy region, 271 schools (11%) joined the project and 140 (52%) provided COVID-19 burden data.
-Over the study period, COVID-19 incidence rate in schools participating in the project was 14% lower as compared to regional-level data (643 cases per 100.000 vs. 747 cases per 100.000)
+In the Lombardy region, 271 primary schools (11%) joined the project and 140 (52%) provided COVID-19 burden data.
+Over the study period, SARS-CoV-2 infection incidence rate in schools participating in the project was 14% lower as compared to regional-level data (643 per 100,000 vs. 747 per 100,000).

 2. Signorelli C, Scognamiglio T, Odone A. COVID-19 in Italy: impact of containment measures and prevalence estimates of infection in the general population.
 Acta Biomed.
 10 aprile 2020;91(3-S):175–9.